yandex-cloud-examples/yc-serverless-graphql-subscriptions/README.md

 This is gonna upload the functions to the cloud and start watch mode for development

 # Code generation and tools
-This project uses several tools:
+This project uses several tools some of which might be considered unorthodox:
 ### graphql-codegen
 Production solution to generate typescript and resolver definitions from GraphQL Schema
 ### esbuild